golemfactory/goth/README.md

 #### Running the integration tests
 With the Yagna test network running locally we can now launch the integration tests.
-The repo currently includes two versions of the same test scenario (level0 and level1).

-The level0 test scenario is considered deprecated and may be removed in the future.
-It's maintained to enable testing the `ya-requestor` binary, which acts as a requestor agent, performing a set of fixed commands on its requestor node.

-In level1, the test author has full control over their requestor nodes, since all commands are issued from the `goth` test scenario, without the need for an external binary.
+All tests related to `yagna` can be found under `test/yagna`.

-To run the level1 test scenario, navigate to the project's root directory and run:
+All end-to-end tests related to `yagna` are located in `test/yagna/e2e`.
+To run them, issue the below command from the project's root directory:
 ```
-python -m pytest test/level1 -svx
+python -m pytest test/yagna/e2e -svx
 ```

-If you'd like to run level0 instead, simply replace `test/level1` with `test/level0` in the above command.

 ##### Setting the log level
 By default, the test runner will use `INFO` log level.
 To override it and enable more verbose logging, use the `--log-cli-level` parameter in the `pytest` invocation:
 ```
-python -m pytest test/level1 -svx --log-cli-level DEBUG
+python -m pytest test/yagna/e2e -svx --log-cli-level DEBUG
 ```

 ##### Overriding default assets
 It's possible to provide a custom assets directory which will be mounted in all Yagna containers used for the test.
-The assets include files such as the exe script definition to be used by the node.
+The assets include files such as the exe script definition (`exe-script.json`) or payment configuration (`accounts.json`).

 To override the default path, use the `--assets-path` parameter, passing in the custom path:
 ```
-python -m pytest test/level1 -svx --assets-path test/custom_assets/some_directory
+python -m pytest test/yagna/e2e -svx --assets-path test/custom_assets/some_directory
 ```

 #### Troubleshooting integration test runs